Pan American Airways

 (Need Picture of Exterior)

-(Photos Courtesy of Zan Owen Ward)
+Photos Courtesy of Zan Owen Ward

 Pan Am dinning Room Kitchen Staff and Louis Berman, Manager

+In spite of having its own dining room, the owners of the Princess Hotel on New Road, were most gracious in permitting Pan Am having its own dining facility , namely, a The Crew Dining Room.
+The dining room was open l, to all BKK based PanAm personnel and their families, to all other PanAm personnel whether in transit, or on company business or on vacation etc..as well .
+Crew members however had priority over all other categories of personnel.
 At the time I was there, 1956-1959, BKK was administered by the Pacific-Alaska Division (PAD) and it delineated the '' Border ' between the PAD and the Atlantic Divisions .
-It was at this point like two different companies .When a Round-the -World (RTW) transited BKK there was even a variation in certain parts of the crew uniforms, namely the cap covers ( Always white covered for the PAD and same for the ATL in summer..and no cap cover in winter etc..) .
-Different procedures were also in order as far as galley equipment arrangements were concerned , different catering and maintenance procedures, i.e what may be a ' Go ' item for the ATL, may be a ' No-Go ' for PAD,..All in all a challenge and a great place to develop team spiti with the crews, and thus it was.
+It was at this point like two different companies.
+When a Round-the -World (RTW) transited BKK there was even a variation in certain parts of the crew uniforms, namely the cap covers (Always white covered for the PAD and same for the ATL in summer..and no cap cover in winter etc) Different procedures were also in order as far as galley equipment arrangements were concerned , different catering and maintenance procedures, i.e what may be a 'Go' item for the ATL, may be a 'No-Go' for PAD,..All in all a challenge and a great place to develop team sprit with the crews, and thus it was.
+The dining room operated 365 - 7 X 7 - 24 hours / Day.

 That night club you mention.I remember it well.
 It was not exactly next door, but almost if we are talking about the same place.
-The one I have in mind and is probably the same you mention was on New Road, on the same side of it as the Princess but to get to it one had to cross Sunwongse Road where the PanAm district sales and admin. offices were located in the Thoresen Bldg."".
-Louis Berman
+The one I have in mind and is probably the same you mention was on New Road, on the same side of it as the Princess but to get to it one had to cross Sunwongse Road where the PanAm district sales and admin. offices were located in the Thoresen Bldg.

 "The name of the bar that we used to go to after getting to the Princess Hotel in Bangkok was the Dew-Drop-Inn on Oriental Avenue.
 Just up from the Oriental Hotel."
 Barb Longnecker Cain